Find the FOXG1 Syndrome ‘Gene Review’ in the NIH National Library of Medicine HERE

 What is FOXG1 Syndrome?

 Every child born with FOXG1 syndrome is unique as FOXG1 manifests as a spectrum where symptoms and severity vary between individuals.
-Our patient data shows characteristics of children with FOXG1 syndrome include: nonverbal, non-ambulatory, experience seizures, feeding problems, cortical vision impairment, movement disorders, and developmental delays.
+Our patient data shows characteristics of children with FOXG1 syndrome include: non-speaking, non-ambulatory, experience seizures, feeding problems, cortical vision impairment, movement disorders, and developmental delays.
 Less-severely-affected FOXG1 children often present with (ASD) Autism Spectrum Disorder as FOXG1 is an autism related gene.
 FOXG1 syndrome is found equally among both females and males and is geographically more prevalent where diagnostic testing is more advanced.

 *The FOXG1 Patient Registry and FOXG1 Natural History Study are the validated sources of FOXG1 patient data.
 If you or someone you know was diagnosed with FOXG1 syndrome, please make sure they are registered and enrolled.